Stephon Alexander: Academic life

 Alexander started his academic career as a postdoctoral researcher at Imperial College, London, (2000-2002) and later on went to be a postdoctoral researcher at Stanford University's SLAC and Institute for Theoretical Physics (2002-2005).
 In 2005, he became an assistant professor of physics at Penn State University.
-In 2008, he served at Haverford College as an associate professor of physics leading to his positions of Ernest Everett 1907 Associate Professor of Natural Sciences and associate professor of physics and astronomy at Dartmouth College.
+In 2008, he served at Haverford College as an associate professor of physics leading to his positions of Ernest Everett Just 1907 Associate Professor of Natural Sciences and associate professor of physics and astronomy at Dartmouth College.

 Alexander also works as a professor at Brown University and has spent much of his career as a first generation advocate.
 He also advocates for historically under-represented groups in the sciences.
 He is a member of the editorial board of Universe.

 Research

 In June 2012, Alexander co-authored a paper that reinterpreted Hořava–Lifshitz gravity.
 The paper, Hořava-Lifshitz theory as a fermionic aether in Ashtekar gravity described how the HL theory could be naturally occurring.
 The authors also theorized that HL gravity could be interpreted as a time-like current that fills space-time.

 In December 2012, Alexander was the co-author of the paper "Gravitational origin of the weak interaction's chirality".
 Focusing on the Lorentz group, the authors studied the unification of the electroweak and gravitational interactions and the space-time connection.
 The authors theorized, in ways similar to Plebanski and Ashtekar, how those weak interactions on the right-handed chiral half in space-time connection could explain the weak interaction.

 The theory devised by Alexander and his co-authors was broken down into two phases.
 The first is a parity symmetric phase, similar to the studies and workings of Speziale.
 The next phase depends on whether the parity is broken or not.
 Under the breaking, it shows a Dirac fermion expressing itself as a chiral neutrino.

 Around the same time, Alexander co-authored another paper that focused on the study of electric time in quantum cosmology.
 The paper formulated and studied new possibilities of the quantum behavior of space-time.

 Alexander has mainly worked to extend Einstein's general theory of relativity curved space-time, taking it to extremes in the connection between the smallest and largest entities in the universe.

 Alexander has worked as the director of Dartmouth College's EE Just STEM Scholars Program, volunteered for public speaking in inner city schools, taught mathematics in prisons and monitors activities relevant to his scholarship.